hpc2n/sphinx-lesson-template/content/openmp-basics.rst

             return 0;
         }

-    First, we add the enclosed `{ }` brackets thus making the `number` variable private.
+    First, we add the enclosed :code:`{ }` brackets thus making the :code:`number` variable private.
-    Next, we use `default(none)` to force explicit data sharing rules.
+    Next, we use :code:`default(none)` to force explicit data sharing rules.
-    Finally, we declare the `str` and `initial_number` variables shared as none of the threads modify these variables.
+    Finally, we declare the :code:`str` and :code:`initial_number` variables shared as none of the threads modify these variables.

     .. code-block:: bash